dnln/dnln/README.md

 ### 👋  I'm Dan.
 I builds products.

 I've worked in software development in one form or another since 2011.

-I'm currently working with H1, before that I worked with another Y Combinator startup called Business Score.
+💼 I'm currently working with H1.
+Before that I worked with another Y Combinator startup called Business Score.

-For the last few years I've mostly worked with the following tech:
+💻 For the last few years I've mostly worked with the following tech:

 - React
 - TypeScript